syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Recalculating column widths when datasource is changed

-By default, column widths are calculated based on the `columnWidthMode` property on the initial loading of Datagrid.
-When the datasource is changed for the same datagrid at run time, Datagrid does not recalculate the column widths.
-To recalculate the column widths at run time when datasource is changed or data is updated, you can override the [shouldRecalculateColumnWidths](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/shouldRecalculateColumnWidths.html) method and return `true`.
+By default, column widths are calculated based on the `columnWidthMode` property on the initial loading of the Datagrid.
+When the data source is changed for the same datagrid at run time, the Datagrid does not recalculate the column widths.
+To recalculate the column widths at run time when the data source is changed or data is updated, override the [shouldRecalculateColumnWidths](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/shouldRecalculateColumnWidths.html) method and return `true.`

 Returning true may impact performance as the column widths are recalculated again (whenever the notifyListeners is called).
-If you are aware that column widths are going to be the same whenever underlying data changes, return `false` from this method.
+If you know that column widths will be the same whenever underlying data changes, return `false` from this method.

 {% tabs %}
 {% highlight Dart %}